 B. When the site or app actually loads on the consumer’s mobile device.

 Obviously, it streamlines and simplifies a complicated workflow.
+As I talked about in an earlier post, mobile advertising is in dire need of software and services that reduce friction.
 There are hundreds of millions of unique eyeballs viewing tens of millions of sites and apps, on hundreds of different devices, across multiple screens.

 In addition, RTB improves an advertiser’s all-important audience targeting capabilities by including a number of additional contextual parameters into the buying process.
 The publisher is no longer just saying, “I have available ad space on my app, which attracts X demographic.”
 They are now also saying “I have available space on my app, and it’s about to be viewed by a specific consumer, who meets a specific criteria, at a specific time of day, in a specific geographic area.”